From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Introduction

-Since the first implementation of recurrent neural networks (RNN) \cite{rumelhart1986learning}, long short-term memory (LSTM) \cite{hochreiter1997long} and convolution neural networks (CNN) \cite{kim2014convolutional} up to the most recent self-attention mechanisms and Transformers \cite{vaswani2017attention}, the evolution of DL models in NLP is associated with substantial performance improvements against traditional machine learning methods.
-However, these performance gains are associated with gradually increasing complexities in model architectures.
-In healthcare settings, trustworthy and transparent decision-making is a top priority.
-Hence there is an increasing requirement for interpretable or at least explainable models \cite{danilevsky2020survey}.
-Addressing explainability/ interpretability is complex due to difficulties in mapping nuanced linguistic embeddings and semantics inherent within textual data \cite{sun2021interpreting, payrovnaziri2020explainable} to model decision-making processes.
-However, recent work has been promising in the field of explainable \cite{ozyegen2022word,thorsen2022discrete} or interpretable \cite{teng2020explainable,dong2021explainable} DL for NLP in healthcare.
-Furthermore, the recent developments of large language models (LLMs) further emphasize the need to assess which explainable/ interpretable methods can potentially be useful in healthcare as data and models become increasingly complex over time.
+The evolution of DL models in NLP has led to substantial performance improvements over traditional machine learning methods, with advancements ranging from recurrent neural networks (RNNs) \cite{rumelhart1986learning} and long short-term memory (LSTM) networks \cite{hochreiter1997long} to convolutional neural networks (CNNs) \cite{kim2014convolutional} and the latest self-attention mechanisms and transformers \cite{vaswani2017attention}.
+However, these gains in performance come at the cost of increasingly complex model architectures.
+In healthcare settings, where trustworthy and transparent decision-making is paramount, there is a growing need for interpretable or explainable models \cite{danilevsky2020survey}.
+Both explainability and interpretability pose significant challenges, as understanding how NLP embeddings translate into DL decision-making mechanisms remains complex \cite{sun2021interpreting, payrovnaziri2020explainable}.
+Fortunately, recent research in explainable \cite{ozyegen2022word, thorsen2022discrete} and interpretable \cite{teng2020explainable, dong2021explainable} DL for NLP in healthcare shows promise.
+Furthermore, the rise of large language models (LLMs) highlights the growing importance of evaluating which explainable and interpretable methods are most beneficial for healthcare, especially as data and model complexity increase over time.